dschanoeh/Kayak/doc/files/logfiles.md

 Events
 ------
 An event may be used anywhere in the file after the first frame.
 It is used to mark positions in the log file and add a description.
 A timestamp with the same syntax as for a frame may be included.
 If no timestamp is present it is assumed that the event occured at the time of the previous frame.
+Optionally it is also possible to provide a bus name on which the event occured.

 ##### Regex
-    EVENT \([0-9]+\.[0-9]{6}\) "[:alnum::punct:]+"
+    EVENT \([0-9]+\.[0-9]{6}\) [a-z0-9]{1,16} "[:alnum::punct:]+"

 ##### Examples
-    EVENT (2.542456) "Engine running"
+    EVENT (2.542456) can0 "Engine running"
     EVENT "Engine off"

 Full example